quangvanbui/RACE2030-predict-optimise/README.md

 # RACE2030 Predict and Optimise

-This repository contains code for processing the residential power data, cleaning the data, training power models, and forecasting power using machine learning techniques.
-The code is written in R.
+This repository includes code for processing and cleaning residential power data, training power models with machine learning, forecasting power, and optimising battery schedules.
+The forecasting code is in R, while the optimisation code is in Python.

 ## Table of Contents